 Foto Forum Santa Fe Workshops

-Workshop are taught in our downtown Santa Fe location with portrait studio up front and fully-equipped darkroom in the rear.
+Workshops are taught in our downtown Santa Fe location with portrait studio up front and fully-equipped darkroom in the rear with 1-5 students per workshop.

 Half day: 2 hour session.
 Good for refresher courses or to get a solid introduction to the topic.